HumanCellAtlas/data-portal-content/content/learn/userguides/data-processing-pipelines/optimus-prime-workflow.md

 title: "Optimus Prime"
 ---

-## Introduction to the Optimus Prime Workflow
+## Introduction to the Optimus Workflow

 The long-term goal of the Optimus workflow is to support any 3 prime single cell transcriptomics assay selected by the HCA project.
 Using the correct modularity, we hope to grow a generic pipeline that has specific modules to address differences in assays, while leveraging common code where steps of the assays are the same.
 We offer this as a community resource for community development and improvement.
 The first assay this workflow supports is the [10X v2 (and v3) gene expression assay](https://www.10xgenomics.com/solutions/single-cell/).